Mush2h/FerJGarcia/README.md

 - 🔒 Passionate about ethical hacking and network security
 - 🌱 Currently learning penetration testing techniques
 - 🎓 Studying Computer Engineering at University of Granada
-- 🚀 Aiming to become a Certified Ethical Hacker
+- 🚀 Aiming to become a Ethical Hacker

 ### 💻 Skills: